argentsea/docfx/tutorials/quickstart2.md

 ### The ShardId

 Each of the four databases needs an identifier.
 This is more significant and may more fraught than it sounds.
 A thorough discussion of the options and impact is [here](sharding/shardkey.md).
 The précis is that once established, the type (and values) of the *ShardId* cannot be easily changed.
-The ShardId is a part of record identification, so confusion in configuration could result in data corruption.
+The ShardId is a part of record identification, so confusion or misconfiguration could result in data corruption.

 In this sample application, the type of the ShardId for SQL Server is a `byte` (SQL TinyInt); for PostgreSQL it is a `short` (SQL SmallInt).